A small Alabama town bled its residents dry with bogus fines. Now, they’re fighting back.

 - Your contribution enables us to represent our clients at no cost to them—and to stand with them no matter how long their cases take.
 And when we win for our clients, we secure precedent that protects the rights of all Americans.

 - IJ receives no money from the government.
 Our work is powered by nearly 10,000 supporters across the country who believe in the Constitution and the ideals it enshrines.
-Over 80% of our funding comes from individuals like you.
+70% of our funding comes from individuals like you.

 - There is no better investment for defending liberty than IJ.
 We have litigated more than 300 cases on behalf of more than 1,000 people and turned once obscure issues like civil forfeiture and eminent domain abuse into subjects of national outrage.
 And IJ is a good steward of donor money, having received Charity Navigator’s top rating 20 years in a row.